k64ret/cv64/docs/objects.md

 TOP   = CV64_BIT(15)
 ```

-- **PAUSE**: temporarily freezes the execution of the object's associated code
+- **PAUSE**: temporarily freezes the execution of the object's associated code.
 - **TOP**: the only object known to have this flag is `GameStateMgr`.
 Other
 than that, it does not seem to affect code execution.